ft-abhishekgupta/android-website-app-template/README.md

 ## Modify App for your own website
 1. Modify values in ```strings.xml``` file with your own website name and url.
-1. Generate Icons at https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html and paster them in **res** folder
+1. Generate Icons at https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html and paste them in **res** folder
 1. Also replace logo.png in **res/drawable** folder
 1. Build and run. ```Your App is Ready```